-This article is part of a detailed article series designed to help small business owners grow online using the WordPress platform.
+This article is part of a comprehensive series of articles designed to help you succeed online.

-In this blog post, we present a number of statistics about WordPress that will help you understand why millions of businesses around the world use WordPress and what kind of businesses use WordPress today.
+In this article, you will learn a number of surprising facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and what kind of people and businesses use WordPress today.

-- WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).
+- WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for a new WordPress website.
+- 22 out of every one hundred new domains registered in the U.S. are for a new WordPress website.

-- There are over 60 million installations of WordPress.
-This number grows every day.
+- There are well over 60 million installations of WordPress worldwide.
+This number grows significantly everyday.

 - WordPress sites around the world publish an average of 24 posts per second.